Phone: 0161 214 1500

 Simon regularly provides lectures and training sessions in all areas of travel law.

-Represented the Claimant in a test case which could benefit thousands of passengers with flight delay compensation claims.
-Click here to see the news article about the case.
+Allen v Jet2.com: Represented the Claimant in a test case which could benefit thousands of passengers with flight delay compensation claims.

 Simon is regularly instructed on behalf of families, medical professionals, care homes, employers and other interested persons to advise and appear at inquests and pre-inquest reviews.
 He has appeared at inquests concerning road traffic accidents, accidents at work, industrial diseases and medical treatment.